Pieces of ACA delayed in final regulations

-The Internal Revenue Service (IRS) has proposed long-awaited regulations (REG-138006-12) on the shared responsibility provisions under the ACA.
+The IRS finalized regulations (TD 9655) on the shared responsibility provisions under the ACA in February 2014.
 New tax code Section 4980H requires employers with at least 50 full-time and/or full-time equivalent employees to offer affordable health care coverage to provide a minimum level of coverage, or pay a penalty.
 The rules phase-in for employers with 100 or more employees beginning in 2015 and for those with 50 to 99 employees in 2016.
 An employee is considered full-time if he or she works at least 30 hours per week, or 130 hours in a calendar month.
 Volunteers do not count towards the total number of employees under the law.

 Grandfathered plans are allowed to make routine changes to their coverage structures, which includes changing insurers for group health coverage, so long as the same level of coverage is maintained.
 Any of the following plan changes will result in an immediate and permanent loss of grandfathered status:

 Implementation timeline (PDF) - Key effective dates for health care reforms

 Department of Health and Human Services (HHS) guidance - Implementation resources for individuals / employers

 Department of Labor (DOL) guidance - Regulatory information for employers